-Home Grown Rugs in Grand Junction creates floor coverings out of alpaca fiber, typically harvested from the neck, legs and belly of the animal.
-The material is stain-resistant, hypoallergenic and lasts decades (anywhere from 50 to 100 years).
+Home Grown Rugs in Grand Junction creates unique floor coverings out of alpaca fiber, typically harvested from the neck, legs and belly of the animal.
+An added bonus — it’s stain resistant, hypoallergenic, and lasts decades (anywhere from 50 to 100 years even).

-“It’s a bit coarser, but it is more durable,” said Leah Reynolds, co-owner of Home Grown Rugs.
+“It’s a bit coarser, but it is more durable,” Leah Reynolds, co-owner of Home Grown Rugs, said.

-Reynolds said she met business partner Kathy Joseph about a decade ago due to their shared interest in raising alpacas in the Grand Valley.
+According to Reynolds, she met her business partner, Kathy Joseph, about a decade ago due to their shared interest in raising alpacas in the Grand Valley.

-“Back then, it was just a breeder market,” she said.
+“Back then, it was just a breeder market,” she explained.
 “We then started to get interested in using all of the fiber.”

-More than 180 rugs have since been sold to folks near and far.
+And more than 180 rugs have since been sold to folks near and far, both owners confirmed.

 “What’s nice is we can use the fiber from any aged alpaca,” Reynolds said.
 “From really young to some that are 18 years old, we still use them since the fiber gets more coarse as they get older.”

-Two styles are available, Joseph added — contemporary and Southwestern.
-Rug colors are neutral, ranging between black, gray, beige and brown.
+Two styles are available, Joseph added — contemporary and southwestern.
+And rug colors are neutral, ranging between black, gray, beige, and brown.